 What counts as an asset?

-The application is licensed for unique assessed assets.
+InsightVM is licensed for unique assessed assets.
 An asset is considered assessed when its vulnerability or policy assessment data is stored in the Security Console.
-The application uses correlation heuristics to determine whether an asset is unique based on the following hierarchy of attributes:
+The application uses correlation heuristics to determine whether an asset is unique based on the following attributes:

 - Universally Unique Identifiers (UUIDs)